Graph Agent Network: Empowering Nodes with Inference Capabilities for Adversarial Resilience: Introduction

-To overcome the issues mentioned above, inspired by the natural filtering ability of decentralized intelligence~\cite{warnat2021DecentIntell,luong2019DecentIntell,wang2019DecentIntell,saldanha2022swarm}, we propose a decentralized agent network called Graph Agent Networks (GAgN) whose principle is shown in Fig.~\ref{fig_intro}.
+To overcome the issues mentioned above, inspired by the natural filtering ability of decentralized intelligence~\cite{saldanha2022swarm}, we propose a decentralized agent network called {G}raph {Ag}ent {N}etworks (GAgN) whose principle is shown in Figure~\ref{fig_intro}.
 GAgN empowers nodes with autonomous awareness, while limiting their perspectives to their 1-hop neighbors.
 As a result, nodes no longer rely solely on global-level end-to-end training data.
 Instead, they progressively gain the perception of the entire network through communication with their neighbors and accomplish self-classification.

-GAgN is designed to enhance the agent-based model (ABM)~\cite{Stven_2002_ABM, KHODABANDELU_2021_ABM,carley2006biowar}, ensuring improved compatibility with graph-based scenarios.
+Specifically, GAgN is designed to enhance the agent-based model (ABM)~\cite{KHODABANDELU_2021_ABM}, ensuring improved compatibility with graph-based scenarios.
 In GAgN, agents are interconnected within the graph topology and engage in cautious communication to mitigate the impact of potential adversarial edges.
-As time progresses, agents systematically exchange information to broaden their receptive fields, perceive the global information, and attain decentralized intelligence to thus achieve adversarial resilience.
+As time progresses, these agents systematically exchange information to broaden their receptive fields, perceive the global information, and attain decentralized intelligence.
+An agent primarily includes two major abilities: 1) Storage: states, which are storable features, and actions, which are trainable functions for inference.
+2) Communication: agents can receive states and actions from neighboring agents and integrate them to improve their own inference capabilities.

-Specifically, GAgN initialize a graph as an agent network where each agent is endowed with three principal abilities: \begin{itemize} \item Storage, which encompasses states representing both the agent's and 1-hop neighbors' current features, actions that serve as parameters for inference functions, and the agent's own label. \item Inference, which enables an agent to perform global reasoning tasks based on its stored inference functions.
-These tasks include computing its own embedding, estimating the potential degree of a given node, and determining the neighboring confidence between two specific nodes.
-The first function equips GAgN with the ability to perform node classification, while the latter two jointly contribute to filtering adversarial edges. \item Communicate, which enables agents to receive and integrate the states and actions of their 1-hop neighbors to augment their own inferential abilities. \end{itemize}
+During the communication round, an agent organizes multiple restricted-view mini-datasets based on information received from its immediate neighbors, and updates its states and actions accordingly.
+After sufficient communications, the agent accumulates enough historical experience to perform specific tasks.
+These tasks include: 1) computing its own embedding, 2) estimating the possible degree of a given node, and 3) determining the neighboring confidence of two given nodes.
+The first function enables GAgN to perform node classification, whereas the second and third functions collaboratively contribute to filtering adversarial edges.